Irish independence series

 Description

-The Irish Century series is the narrative of the epic struggle of the Irish people for independence through the tumultuous twentieth century.
-Morgan Llywelyn's magisterial multi-novel chronicle of that story began with 1916, continued in 1921 and 1949 and now continues with 1972.
+The Irish Century series is the story of the Irish people's epic struggle for independence through the tumultuous course of the twentieth century.
+Morgan Llywelyn's magisterial multi-novel chronicle of that story began with 1916, which was followed by 1921, 1949, and 1972.
+It now concludes with 1999: A Novel of the Celtic Tiger and the Search for Peace.
+1999 brings...